yext/search-core/docs/answers-core.facet.options.md

 ## Facet.options property

-A filter associated with the facet
+A filter associated with the facet.

 <b>Signature:</b>